ebaker/ebaker/README.md

 ## Experience

-When I’m not writing code, you might find me brewing a cup of tea or stretching out in a yoga pose.
-EXPERIENCE
 ### Senior Front End Software Engineer, Contributor ([Juno Network](http://www.junonetwork.io/)) San Francisco (Remote), 2022 — 2023
 > Juno Network is a community-driven, decentralized platform enabling smart contract creation and execution within the Cosmos ecosystem.